 Google’s such safety precautions won’t work without your co-operation.
-These are the essential steps you should take to protect your Gmail account from hackers on the web.
+Today we’ll share the most important Gmail Security tips that you should follow to secure your email from the cybercriminals.

 1. Check for Viruses and Malware

 Start from your computer.
 Check if someone installed any malware on your system to collect data including passwords.
 Such prying agents may come from the programs you downloaded from unrecognized sources or pirated ones.
 Run an antivirus scan periodically and remove suspicious programs, trojans- found if any.

 2. Turn on 2 Step Authentication

 If you have Google account connected Android phone, will get a prompt screen there to approve login from the computer.
 Click OK to verify.

-Don’t have phone with you?
+Don’t have a phone with you?
 Copy the backup codes, showing in the authentication page and save it to some safe place.
 It can be utilized to login in emergency situations.

-You can add frequently using devices to trusted lists to avoid second password.
+You can add frequently using devices to trusted lists to avoid the second password.
 Remove any device from the list which is you are no longer using.

 3. Verify your Account Recovery Information

 Check whether your account recovery information is up to date.
 Go to My Account page, from there click on Get Started under “Security Check-up”.
 Update your recovery information with your primary phone number, any other mail in use and security question.